Home / Journals / PHYTON / Vol.80, 2011

 Phyton-International Journal of Experimental Botany, Vol.80, pp. 113-117, 2011, DOI:10.32604/phyton.2011.80.113

 Abstract The wheat vernalization response is controlled by three recessive alleles identified and located, that allows to characterize varieties through genetic analysis.
 However, it is unknown whether the same genetic constitution at a loci scale in different varieties implies the same (1) requirement of cold hours, and (2) interaction with the photoperiod for induction.
 Therefore, we conducted an experiment with varieties carrying the alleles (vrn-A1, vrn-B1 vrn-D1), extreme condition of vernalization requirements, to compare the duration of the vegetative phase under different photoperiods.
-The study was conducted in a greenhouse with four varieties of double purpose wheat.
-The treatments were 8,… More >
+The study was conducted in a greenhouse with four varieties of double purpose wheat.… More >

 • Open AccessOpen Access